Topological aspects of Boolean functions: Introduction

 It is an interesting goal to construct for any Boolean function $f$ a topological space $X_f$, with the property that some standard topological invariants applied to $X_f$ would give estimates for the circuit complexity of $f$.
 Such an approach has been tried with some success in the case of some non-Boolean functions.
 See e.g. \cite{Bjorner5}, where the topological model is arrangements of linear subspaces and the topological measure is the sum of Betti numbers.

 In this paper we take the first steps towards the goal of exploring the potential use of ``topological complexity'' in the setting of Boolean functions $f$.
-We introduce two constructions of a topological space associated to $f$: the {\em red corner model} $\Sigma(f)$ and the {\em subspaces model} $Z(f)$.
-For these models we define, in equations (\ref{eqn-beta}) and (\ref{eqn-gamma}), certain integers $\beta(f)$ and $\gamma(f)$, built from homological information.
+We introduce two constructions of a topological space associated to $f$: the {\em red corner model} $\Sigma(f)$, obtained from the order complex of the partially orderd set defined by $f^{-1}(1)$, and the {\em subspaces model} $Z(f)$, a collection of coordinate subspaces and their complements in $\CC^n$, defined by $f$.
+For these models we define, in equations (\ref{eqn-beta}) and (\ref{eqn-gamma}), certain integers $\beta(f)$ and $\gamma(f)$, essentially the sum of the Betti numbers of the corresponding topological space.
 We prove several basic computational facts about these invariants.

 Using the standard rules of logic, Boolean functions may be combined using $\wedge$ (``AND"), $\vee$ (``OR") and $\sim$ (``NOT"), leading to computational issues.
 The permutation group $\mathfrak{S}_n$ on $n$ letters, acts on the set of Boolean functions by setting